Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 ![ERD Diagram](/diagram/diagram.png)

 ---
-Happy Learning! 🚀👨‍💻👩‍💻 Feel free to Fork/Clone the Repository Participants are encouraged to deploy the application, add creative enhancements, and submit a Pull Request (PR)
+Happy Learning! 🚀👨‍💻👩‍💻 Feel free to Fork/Clone the Repository.
+Participants are encouraged to deploy the application, add creative enhancements, and submit a Pull Request (PR)